Summer Treatment Program

 To maintain confidentiality and to ensure a complete understanding of evaluation and investigation projects, parents are asked to review and sign consent forms before participation begins.

-The following are excerpts from letters sent voluntarily by parents whose children participated in Cleveland Clinic’s STP.
+The below are excerpts from letters sent voluntarily by parents whose children participated in Cleveland Clinic’s Children's ADHD Summer Treatment Program.

 "Our nine-year-old son knows he has ADHD; he has a greater awareness of his strengths and weaknesses and this program has encouraged him to take greater responsibility for his actions and to be more proactive in self-control, self-discipline, and to feel confident in a leadership role.
 He has gained invaluable insight into himself and is much better at socializing with his peers and in participating in group activities.
 In this summer’s program he willingly adopted many valuable habits and pieces of knowledge to help him lead a happy life and had FUN doing it."